Skip to main content

 Medical history and physical exam

-A physical exam can provide information about signs of kidney cancer and other health problems.
+A physical exam can provide information about possible signs of kidney cancer and other health problems you might have.
 For example, the doctor may be able to feel an abnormal mass (lump) when they examine your abdomen (belly).

-If symptoms or the results of the physical exam suggest you might have kidney cancer, more tests will probably be done.
-These might include lab tests,imaging tests, or biopsies of the kidney.
+If symptoms or the results of the physical exam suggest you might have kidney cancer, you will probably need to have certain tests.
+These might include lab tests, imaging tests, or biopsies of the kidney.

 Blood tests

-Complete blood count (CBC): This is a test that measures the number of different cells in the blood.
-This test result is often abnormal in people with kidney cancer.
+Complete blood count (CBC): This test measures the levels of different cells in the blood, which are often abnormal in people with kidney cancer.
 Anemia (having too few red blood cells) is very common.
-Less often, a person may have too many red blood cells (called polycythemia) because the kidney cancer cells make a hormone (erythropoietin) that causes the bone marrow to make more red blood cells.
+Less often, a person may have too many red blood cells (called polycythemia).
+People with kidney cancer sometimes have high levels of blood platelets or of neutrophils, which are a type of white blood cell.
 Blood counts are also important to make sure a person is healthy enough for surgery.

-Blood chemistry tests: These tests are usually done in people who might have kidney cancer, because the cancer can affect the levels of certain chemicals in the blood.
-For example, high levels of liver enzymes are sometimes found.
-High blood calcium levels may be found which might lead to more imaging tests.
+Blood chemistry tests: These tests are often done in people who might have kidney cancer, because the cancer can affect the levels of certain chemicals in the blood.
+For example, high levels of calcium, lactate dehydrogenase (LDH), or liver enzymes are sometimes found.
+Levels of other chemicals, such as alkaline phosphatase, are also routinely tested.
 Blood chemistry tests also measure kidney function, which is especially important if certain imaging tests or if surgery is planned.

-This test of your urine may be done if your doctor suspects a kidney problem.
+Your urine may be tested if your doctor suspects a kidney problem.

 Imaging tests to look for kidney cancer

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.
-Imaging tests are done for a number of reasons, such as:
+Imaging tests might be done for a number of reasons, such as:

 • To help determine if treatment is working

-Unlike most other cancers, doctors can often diagnose kidney cancer with fair certainty based on imaging tests without doing a biopsy (removing a sample of the tumor).
-Some patients, however, may need a biopsy.
+Unlike most other types of cancer, doctors can sometimes diagnose kidney cancer with a fair amount of certainty using only imaging tests, without needing a biopsy (removing a sample of the tumor).
+But this isn’t always the case, and often people need a biopsy to make sure their diagnosis is correct.

 Computed tomography (CT) scan

-The CT scan uses x-rays to make detailed cross-sectional images of your body.
-It can provide precise information about the size, shape, and location of a tumor.
-It is also useful in checking to see if a cancer has spread to nearby lymph nodes or to organs and tissues outside the kidney.
+CT scan uses x-rays to make detailed cross-sectional images of your body.
+A CT scan of the abdomen (belly) can provide precise information about the size, shape, and location of a kidney tumor.
+CT scans can also show if a cancer has spread to nearby lymph nodes or to other parts of the body, such as the lungs.

 CT-guided needle biopsy: If a kidney biopsy is needed, this test can also be used to guide a biopsy needle into the mass (lump) to get a sample to check for cancer.

 When a CT is done to look at the kidneys, an IV (intravenous) contrast dye is often needed to make certain areas stand out better on the scan.
-This CT contrast can damage the kidneys.
-This happens more often in patients whose kidneys are not working well in the first place.
-Because of this, your kidney function will be checked with a blood test before you get IV contrast.
+This could cause problems in people whose kidneys aren’t working well in the first place, so another type of imaging test, such as an ultrasound or MRI, might be done instead.
+Your kidney function will be checked with a blood test before you get a CT scan with IV contrast.

 Ultrasound

-Ultrasound can help find a kidney mass and show if it is solid or filled with fluid (kidney tumors are more likely to be solid).
-Different ultrasound patterns can also help doctors tell the difference between some types of benign and malignant kidney tumors.
+Ultrasound uses sound waves and their echoes to create pictures of organs in the body.
+It can help find a kidney mass and show if it is solid or filled with fluid.
+(Solid masses are more likely to be tumors.)
+Different ultrasound patterns can also help doctors tell the difference between some types of benign and malignant (cancerous) kidney tumors.

-If a kidney biopsy is needed, this test can also be used to guide a biopsy needle into the mass to take a sample.
+Ultrasound-guided needle biopsy: If a kidney biopsy is needed, ultrasound can also be used to guide a biopsy needle into the mass to take a sample.

 Chest x-ray

-An x-ray may be done after kidney cancer has been diagnosed to see if cancer has spread to the lungs.
-More often though, a CT chest is done because it can see abnormal areas better.
+An x-ray of the chest may be done if kidney cancer has been diagnosed to see if cancer has spread to the lungs.
+More often, though, a CT scan of the chest is done instead because it can show more detail.

 Bone scan